-The directory inside your Azure container where your files will be stored in.
-If you want to use subdirectories, you have to use a forward slash, e.g. /directory/subdirectory/subdirectory.
+Directory The directory inside your Azure container where your files will be stored in.
+If you want to use subdirectories, you have to use a forward slash, e.g. /directory/subdirectory/ subsubdirectory.
 Leave blank to store the files on the container's root.

-3.3.5.15.
+3.3.5.14.
 Upload to OVH Object Storage